-Cathy Weisman Topal earned a B.A. in English from Cornell University and an M.A.T. in visual studies from Harvard University and the Carpenter Center for the Visual Arts.
-She has served as a lecturer in visual arts education at Smith College since 1974.
-She has also served as a studio art teacher at Weeks Jr. High School in Newton, MA (1970–74), at the Smith College Campus School (1974–2012) and at the Center for Early Childhood Education at Smith (1974–2010).
+Cathy Weisman Topal earned a bachelor's degree in English from Cornell University and a master of arts in teaching in visual studies from Harvard University and the Carpenter Center for the Visual Arts.
+She served as a lecturer in visual arts education in the Department of Education and Child Study at Smith College from 1974–2014.
+She also served as a studio art teacher at Weeks Junior High School in Newton, Massachusetts (1970–74), at the Smith College Campus School (1974–2012) and at the Center for Early Childhood Education at Smith (1974–2010).

 Topal has written several art resource books for teachers: Children, Clay and Sculpture (1983), Children and Painting (1992), Beautiful Stuff: Learning with Found Materials, co-authored with Lella Gandini (1999), and Thinking With A Line (2005).

 Topal worked with the technology department at Smith and with many talented students to create the interactive CD-ROM Thinking With A Line (2004)—now a website: Children & Printmaking: Thinking & Creating with a Line.

 Topal has also created a variety of curriculum materials.
 Explorations in Art: Kindergarten, “Big Book” and Teacher’s Guide (2008) is part of a kindergarten through grade five visual arts curriculum series.
 Creative Minds Out of School (2011), commissioned by the Massachusetts Cultural Council and the Massachusetts After School Partnership, is an after-school art curriculum designed to engage students in high-quality visual arts experiences after school.
 All books and curriculum materials have been published by Davis Publications.